sourcegraph/about/handbook/engineering/distribution/goals.md

 - **Owner**: Distribution Team
 - **Status**: In Progress
 - **Outcomes**:
-  - Releases can be triggered by a single manual step
+  - Releases can be triggered by a single manual step.
-  - All supported deployment types are released at the same time with the same command
+  - All supported deployment types are released at the same time with the same command.
-  - Support documentation enables any engineer to perform a release with confidence
+  - Support documentation enables any engineer to perform a release with confidence.
 - **Milestones**:
-  - Increase e2e test frequency
+  - ~~Enable running e2e test on an environment matching its test (docker-compose in a VM).~~
+  - Enable continuos e2e tests on `main`.
+  - Ensure relevant engineers are notified of broken builds.
+  - Releases can be done in a single day.
+  - Releases can be done automatically with a single `/` command via Slack.

 ### Upgrades between releases are easy to perform